Guest FAQ

 Headphones (IMPORTANT)

 Please make sure you use headphones or earphones instead of a PC/laptop speaker.
-A speaker might work with Zoom or Teams - but because Riverside is recording unfiltered audio, there will be far too much echo where your microphone is also picking up your speakers.
+A speaker might work with Zoom or Teams - but because we’ll be recording unfiltered audio, there will be far too much echo where your microphone is also picking up your speakers.

 Do I need a super-duper microphone?